Direct Rendering Manager: History

 Since 2006 the nouveau project had been developing a free software DRM driver for NVIDIA GPUs outside of the official Linux kernel.
 In 2010 the nouveau source code was merged into Linux 2.6.33 as an experimental driver.
 At the time of merging, the driver had been already converted to KMS, and behind the GEM API it used TTM as its memory manager.

-The new KMS API—including the GEM API—was a big milestone in the development of DRM, but it didn't stop the API for being enhanced in the following years.
+The new KMS API—including the GEM API—was a big milestone in the development of DRM, but it didn't stop the API from being enhanced in the following years.
 KMS gained support for page flips in conjunction with asynchronous VBLANK notifications in Linux 2.6.33—only for the i915 driver, radeon and nouveau added it later during Linux 2.6.38 release.
 The new page flip interface was added to libdrm 2.4.17.
 In early 2011, during the Linux 2.6.39 release cycle, the so-called dumb buffers—a hardware-independent non-accelerated way to handle simple buffers suitable for use as framebuffers—were added to the KMS API.
 The goal was to reduce the complexity of applications such as Plymouth that don't need to use special accelerated operations provided by driver-specific ioctls.
 The feature was exposed by libdrm from version 2.4.25 onwards.
 Later that year it also gained a new main type of objects, called planes.
 Planes were developed to represent hardware overlays supported by the scanout engine.
 Plane support was merged into Linux 3.3. and libdrm 2.4.30.
 Another concept added to the API—during Linux 3.5 and libdrm 2.4.36 releases—were generic object properties, a method to add generic values to any KMS object.
 Properties are specially useful to set special behaviour or features to objects such as CRTCs and planes.

 An early proof of concept to provide GPU offloading between DRM drivers was developed by Dave Airlie in 2010.
 Since Airlie was trying to mimic the NVIDIA Optimus technology, he decided to name it "PRIME".
 Airlie resumed his work on PRIME in late 2011, but based on the new DMA-BUF buffer sharing mechanism introduced by Linux kernel 3.3.
 The basic DMA-BUF PRIME infrastructure was finished in March 2012 and merged into the Linux 3.4 release, as well as into libdrm 2.4.34.
 Later during the Linux 3.5 release, several DRM drivers implemented PRIME support, including i915 for Intel cards, radeon for AMD cards and nouveau for NVIDIA cards.